arangodb/docs/3.8/graphs-custom-pregel.md

 First evaluates `proto`, then evaluates each `c` until `["eq?", val, c]` is considered true.
 Then the corresponding `body` is evaluated and its return value is returned.
-If no branch matches, `none` is returned.
+If no branch matches, `null` is returned.
 This is a C-like `switch` statement except that its `case`-values are not treated as constants.

 ```js